Tenacom/Buildvana.Sdk/.github/PULL_REQUEST_TEMPLATE.md

 If you're unsure about any of the following items, don't hesitate to ask.
 We're here to help!
 -->

-- [ ] I have read and understood the [CONTRIBUTING](https://github.com/Buildvana/Buildvana/blob/master/CONTRIBUTING.md) document
-- [ ] The commit messages follow the [guidelines](https://github.com/Buildvana/Buildvana/blob/master/CONTRIBUTING.md#commit)
+- [ ] My contribution is my original work
-- [ ] My contribution is either my original work, or comes from projects with an MIT-compatible license, in which case I have updated the THIRD-PARTY-NOTICES file accordingly
+- [ ] My contribution, or part of it, comes from projects with an MIT-compatible license AND I have updated the THIRD-PARTY-NOTICES file accordingly
 - [ ] I have added and/or updated related documentation (if applicable)
 - [ ] I have updated the "Unreleased changes" section in [CHANGELOG.md](https://github.com/Buildvana/Buildvana.Sdk/blob/master/CHANGELOG.md) according to the modifications I made